dalhorinek/mockserver/README.md

 ```

 Now when you call /some/endpoint it will always return current date.
-If .func.js and .data.json are both present, .func.js is picked as first option
+If .func.js and .data.raw are both present, .func.js is picked as first option

 ### Post data specific response
 For every POST request a numeric hash is calculated and mock server looks first for a file with this